 Liuben is a Project Associate at Connexus Corporation, contributing to logistical and administrative support for current and potential projects and consultants.
 Prior to joining Connexus, Liuben worked at Diamax Information Systems, where he assisted on digital media and strategy projects in the public and private sector, and providing operational support to the senior team.
 His interest in development evolved from his experience in youth education, international cultural exchanges, and a personal love for travel and communication.
 He has previously worked for the Embassy of France in Washington, DC and the French Ministry of Education.
 Liuben received his Bachelor of Science in Foreign Service with a concentration in Culture and Politics from Georgetown University and is fluent in French and Bulgarian.

 Melissa is a Project Manager at Connexus where she manages and provides support to programs and new business development.
 Previously, she worked at the SEEP Network on microfinance association strengthening in Brazil and Africa and coordinated the Social Performance Working Group for Networks.
 She also conducted assessments of the national microfinance association in Uganda and of a leading MFI on external client protection in Bolivia.
 Prior to SEEP, Melissa served as a Peace Corps Volunteer in Costa Rica where she worked on accounting and governance with a local community credit organization in addition to teaching business classes.
-She holds a BA in Global Studies and Economics from North Central College and is fluent in Spanish.
+She holds a MSc in Gender, Development, and Globalisation from the London School of Economics and Political Science and a BA in Global Studies and Economics from North Central College and is fluent in Spanish.